Introduction

 By avoiding these mistakes, you can ensure that you have an effective information security incident management plan in place.

-The following are some of the benefits of having an effective information security incident lessons learnt process:
+The main benefits of having an effective information security incident lessons learnt process are:

 Perform root cause analysis